gradle/gradle/design-docs/forcing-versions-by-rule.md

 ### User visible changes

 - new api methods in the resolutionStrategy type.
-- can specify the forced versions by passing an Action object
+- can specify an action that gets executed for each dependency, before resolution.
-- Action receives some context object that contains asked module (for example ModuleVersionSelector) and something kind of target module (for example ConfigurableModuleVersionSelector).
+- Action receives a 'details' object that contains asked module (for example ModuleVersionSelector) and provides some way to force the version.
 - the current implementation of forcedVersions should use this api
 - the api should be designed in the way we can increment to a more robust solution.
 For example, forced version action can receive an information about current candidates, etc.